Information

 Online Retraining

 Model training uses a set of custom solvers.
 Gaussian Processes (GPs) use an exact solver.
-Gradient Boosting Machines (GBMs) are Gradient Boosting Decision Trees that use an XGBoost-like algorithm and are trained using the Histogram Tree Method.
+Gradient Boosting Machines (GBMs) are Gradient Boosting Decision Trees that use an XGBoost-like algorithm and are trained using a Histogram-based solver.
 Linear models are trained using the closed-form solution for Linear Regression, and Iteratively Reweighted Least Squares (IRLS) for Logistic Regression.
-Support Vector Machines (SVMs) are trained using Sequential Minimal Optimisation with heuristics that leverage second-order information to accelerate convergence.
+Support Vector Machines (SVMs) are trained using Sequential Minimal Optimization with heuristics that leverage second-order information to accelerate convergence.
 The performance of these solvers is comparable to other widely used machine learning libraries.